sarodarte2/NanoRNA-ClusteringPipeline/README.md

 # NanoRNA-ClusteringPipeline

 This repository contains the NanoRNA-ClusteringPipeline, designed for analyzing Direct RNA sequencing data from raw Oxford Nanopore Technologies (ONT) FAST5 files.
-The pipeline includes steps for splitting multi-read FAST5 files, indexing reads, aligning and filtering FASTQ reads, clustering RNA reads, and estimating Poly(A) tail lengths using a variety of tools.
+The pipeline includes steps for splitting multi-read FAST5 files, indexing reads, aligning and filtering FASTQ reads, clustering RNA reads, and estimating Poly(A) tail lengths, and managing the eventalign tool in raw reads by using a variety of tools.
+This specific repository works upon that basis to further speed things up using GPU-acceleration through appropiate alternatives to the tools used in the original repository.

 ## Current Branch Steps to Consider:
 1. NVIDIA Docker, and cloud instant run.